Non-stop flights to Chicago (MDW)

 On this page

-All direct flights to Chicago Top 200 flights with a stopover Airlines flying to Chicago Business Class flights International flights Domestic flights Alternative airports FAQThis month, there are 7,273 flights arriving at Chicago Airport, which are 242 flights per day or 10 flights per hour.
-On an average day, there is at least 1 flight arriving every 6 minutes.
+All direct flights to Chicago Top 200 flights with a stopover Airlines flying to Chicago Best time to visit Chicago Business Class flights International flights Domestic flights Alternative airports FAQThis month, there are 3,899 flights arriving at Chicago Airport, which are 130 flights per day or 5 flights per hour.
+On an average day, there is at least 1 flight arriving every 12 minutes.

-The most frequently departed flights to Chicago are routes from Atlanta (ATL) in United States and Las Vegas (LAS), also in United States.
-These two routes together are operated 618 times this month, and make up for 8% of all monthly arrivals at Midway International Airport.
+The most frequently departed flights to Chicago are routes from Orlando (MCO) in United States and Phoenix (PHX), also in United States.
+These two routes together are operated 324 times this month, and make up for 8% of all monthly arrivals at Midway International Airport.

 List of all direct flights to Chicago